 GREGG TOWNSHIP SUPERVISORS

-David Masser, Chairman, called the meeting to order at 4:30pm with the following in attendance: Mike Keiser, Vice Chairman; Arthur Masser, Supervisor; Doug Hovey, Zoning Officer; Brian Kerstetter, Solicitor; and Jodi Willow, Secretary/Treasurer.
+David Masser, Chairman, called the meeting to order at 4:30pm with the following in attendance: Mike Keiser, Vice Chairman; Arthur Masser, Supervisor; Doug Hovey, Zoning Officer; and Jodi Willow, Secretary.

-GTMA- the minutes were read prior to the meeting.
+GTMA- The minutes were reviewed prior to the meeting.

 Old Business- None

 New Business- Motion by David Masser, second by Arthur Masser to reappoint Russell Lupold to a 5 yr term on the WRAFD board representing Gregg Township.
 Unanimous.

 Motion by David Masser, second by Mike Keiser to adjourn the meeting at 4:40pm.
 Unanimous.

 OCTOBER 16, 2019